philc/book-notes/how to travel - school of life.md

     never seen any of it before."
   * "'Boring home' is always someone else's deeply exciting 'abroad'."
 * Cherishing memories (chap 28)
-  * "Part of hwy we feel the need for so many new experiences may simply be that we are so bad at absorbing the ones we had."
+  * "Part of why we feel the need for so many new experiences may simply be that we are so bad at absorbing the ones we had."
     * We have some awesome experience, but then we shove it to the back of our minds forever.